-Patient engagement is increasingly recognized as a core ingredient to improved outcomes.
-The Institute for Healthcare Improvement included it in their Triple Aim, and 72% of hospital executives identify it as the business strategy most impacting their organization.
+Patient engagement is increasingly recognized as a core ingredient to improved outcomes, with the Institute for Healthcare Improvement included it in their Triple Aim.
 What’s driving this?

 The Institute of Medicine (IOM) asserted the need for patient-centered healthcare in their 2001 seminal publication, Crossing the Quality Chasm.
 This represents a shift to an increased focus on patient preferences.
 The IOM’s call for system reform viewed patients as active participants in their care and experts in their own needs.
 With their call to action came a strong response in the form of a new subject matter termed “patient engagement.”